SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 ```

 The option `(entity)` tells us that this type is going to be used by a `ProcessManager`.
-The first field of the type holds and ID of this entity.
+The first field of the type holds the ID of this entity.
 The framework assumes such fields as
 implicitly `(required)`.
 Then goes the declaration of the remote screen output.
 The value of this
 field is empty until something is printed on the screen.
 Therefore, it is not marked `(required)`.